integrated-land-simulator/model_description/descript/lake.md

 ## 11.3 Calculation of lake ice

 In this section, the lake ice calculation is described.

-- Prognostic variables

 There are three prognostic variables in the lake ice model described herein: lake ice concentration $A_I$, which is area fraction of a grid covered by lake ice and takes a value between zero and unity; mean lake ice thickness $h_I$ over ice-covered part of a grid; mean snow depth $h_S$ over lake ice.
 Horizontal flow of ice is not considered in the lake parts, differently from the COCO-OGCM.
 Let us consider here a case that the model is integrated from the n-th time level to the (n+1)-th time level. $A_I$, $h_I$ and $h_S$ are incrementally modified.

 The model also calculates temperature at snow top (lake ice top when there is no snow cover) $T_I$, which is a diagnostic variable.
 Density of lake ice ($\rho_I$) and snow $(\rho_S)$ are assumed to be constant Lake ice is assumed to have nonzero salinity, and its value $S_I$ is assumed to be a constant parameter.